nickolashkraus/lodoc/README.md

 ## Running

-lodoc is run using a Docker image.
+Lodoc is run using a Docker image.
 Simply mount your `content` directory, publish port 1313, and navigate to [localhost:1313](https://localhost:1313).

 ```bash
 docker run \